wavemaker/docs/learn/react-native/wave-pulse.md

 Follow the steps below to establish the connection:

 :::note
-Ensure that the mobile device can access WavePulse web application in your network.
+When using any closed network, ensure that the mobile device can access WavePulse web application in your network.
 :::

 1. Open WavePulse web application and enter the application ID that is unique to every application.
 This confirms that the required application is launched for debugging.